dboatengg/snap/README.md

 ## License

 Snap is licensed under the MIT license.
-See the `LICENSE` file for more information.
+See the [LICENSE.md](LICENSE.md) file for more information.